wawrzek/telxcc/README.md

 # telxcc

-telxcc is utility extracting teletext Closed Captions from Transport Streams (DVB-T) into SRT text files.
+telxcc is utility extracting teletext Closed Captions from Transport Streams (DVB) into SRT text files.

 telxcc is